-Mental Health and Wellness: Mercer University faculty and staff recognize that mental health concerns can impact academic performance and interfere with daily life activities.
+Mental health and wellness: Mercer University faculty and staff recognize that mental health concerns can impact academic performance and interfere with daily life activities.
+Because stress is a normal part of the college experience, learning to manage stress effectively is crucial to your well-being and overall success.
 Please notify your faculty member or academic advisor for academic assistance, as needed.
-The office of Counseling and Psychological Services (CAPS) can also provide support if you are feeling stressed, overwhelmed, anxious, depressed, lost, or are struggling with personal issues.
-Please call (478) 301-2862 or visit the CAPS website for more information.
+CAPS can also provide support if you are feeling anxious, overwhelmed, depressed, lost or are struggling with personal issues.
+Please call or visit the Counseling and Psychological Services (CAPS) website at https://counseling.mercer.edu/ for more information.
 These services are free and confidential, and support non-traditional, graduate, and undergraduate students.
-The CAPS office on the Macon campus is located in Linden House (attached to the MEP Residence Hall).
+Students may access CAPS at the location of their academic program: MACON - Counseling Center (formerly the Honors House), 478-301-2862; ATLANTA - 215 Sheffield Student Center, 678-547-6060.
+Students at Regional Academic Center and other locations may obtain assistance in finding local services by contacting the CAPS Office nearest them.
+We also encourage students to call or text 988 to reach the National Suicide & Crisis Line if needed.